SAP-samples/ui5-typescript-walkthrough/steps/09/README.md

 ### webapp/Component.ts \(New\)

-We navigate to the `webapp` folder and place the `Component.ts` file to it that will hold our application setup.
+We navigate to the `webapp` folder and place the `Component.ts` file to it.
 This file is commonly referred to as the component controller.
-A component is organized in a unique namespace which is synonymous with the application namespace.
+A component is organized in a unique namespace \(which is synonymous with the application namespace\).
 All required and optional resources of the component have to be organized in the namespace of the component.

 We define the component by extending `sap/ui/core/UIComponent` and supplement the component with additional metadata.
 Within the `interfaces` settings, we specify that the component should implement the `sap/ui/core/IAsyncContentCreation` interface.
 This allows the component to be generated asynchronously, which in turn sets the component's rootView and router configuration to async.

 When the component is instantiated, OpenUI5 automatically calls the `init` function of the component.
-It's crucial that when extending the base class, a super call to the `init` function of the base class is executed.
-Additionally, we instantiate our data model and the `i18n` model in this section, similar to what we did earlier in the `onInit` function of app controller.
+It's important to include a call to the `init` function of the base class by using the `super` keyword.
+In this section, we also instantiate our data model and the `i18n` model, similar to what we did earlier in the `onInit` function of our app controller.

 Finally we call the `createContent` hook method of the component.
-This create the content (UI Control Tree) of this component.
-Here we now create the view as we did before in the `index.ts` file in the previous step to establish our app view as the component's root view.
+This method creates the content \(UI Control Tree\) of this component.
+Here, we create the view as we did in the `index.ts` file to set our app view as the root view of the component.

 ```ts
 import Control from "sap/ui/core/Control";